pedro-r-f/Student-managment-system/README.md

-# Salary-calculator
+# Student registration system
-Program that calculates your net salary based on:
+Program that can registrate, list, search and remove students that are saved into .txt archives, the students have the following information:
--- Base salary
+-- Name
--- Bonus percentage
+-- Email
--- Discount percentage
+-- Student course